 Use the Buckeye Trail to access Blue Hen Falls.
 (For more information on the Buckeye Trail, see my post all about it!)
 There will be signs from the visitors center pointing you in the right direction to the Blue Hen Falls trailhead.
 You will need to cross Boston Mills Road to the Buckeye Trail.
 As always, I recommend downloading the AllTrails app prior to your hike.

 The Blue Hen Falls hike is 3 miles long.
-It requires an unmarked road crossing so be cautious!
+It requires a road crossing so be cautious!
 For hikers, this trail will take about 1.5 to 2 hours.
 For those that want to visit nature to get away from civilization, be aware that you can hear the highway for most of this trail.
 The elevation gain of this trail is 580 ft.
 As you can see from the AllTrails map, there is a parking lot closer to the falls than the visitor’s center.
-However, it is extremely small and it is unlikely that you will be able to get a spot there.
+However, it is a small parking area (only fits about 3-4 cars) and it is unlikely that you will be able to get a spot there in a busy season.
 I’d recommend planning to park at the visitor’s center and doing the whole hike.

 If you want something a little longer, I visited Blue Hen falls as part of the Full on CVNP 2 Challenge.
 This segment was named Columbia Run.
 It was 5.6 miles and I completed it on one of the coldest days I have ever gone running (10 degrees!).
 This segment is an out and back on the Buckeye Trail.
 It had over 900 feet of elevation change.
 It was CHALLENGING but beautiful in the snow.

 Don't forget to bring your ten essentials for day hiking when visiting Blue Hen Falls!